typicode/hotel/README.md

 hotel add --change-origin 'https://jsonplaceholder.typicode.com'
 ```

-_When proxying to a `https` server, you may get an error because your local `.dev` domain doesn't match the host defined in the server certificate.
+_When proxying to a `https` server, you may get an error because your local `.localhost` domain doesn't match the host defined in the server certificate.
 With this flag, `host` header is changed to match the target URL._

 #### `ENOSPC` and `EACCES` errors